 \paragraph{De-novo molecule design with GNNs incorporating edge features} We investigate the performance of GCPN and GraphAF using GNNs with and without edge features.
 It is worth mentioning that the original GCPN considers edge features but GraphAF does not.
-The results of the GCPN without edge features (GCPN--e) are summarised in Table \ref{tab:GCPN3}, and those of the original GCPN are in Table \ref{tab:GCPN2}.
+The results of the GCPN without edge features (GCPN--e) are summarised in Table \ref{tab:GCPN3} in Appendix \ref{meth}, and those of the original GCPN are in Table \ref{tab:GCPN2}.
 Both sets of results demonstrate that including edge features can significantly improve the top-3 scores on all three metrics for most GNNs.
-For instance, with the help of edge feature extraction, GCPN with GIN, GAT, GATv2, PNA and GSN can increase by $24.0\%$, $149.8\%$, $70.5\%$, $31.0\%$ and $12.0\%$ on the top-1 score on the metric DRD2.
+For instance, with the help of edge feature extraction, GCPN with GIN, GAT, GATv2, PNA and GSN can improve GCPN--e by 24.0\%, 149.8\%, 70.5\%, 31.0\% and 12.0\% respectively on the top-1 score on the metric DRD2.

-The original GraphAF comes without edge feature extraction and we thus improved it by incorporating the edge features.
+The original GraphAF comes without edge feature extraction and we improved it by incorporating the edge features.
 Table \ref{tab:GraphAF1} (the orginal GraphAF) and Table \ref{tab:GraphAF2} (GraphAF+e) in Appendix \ref{meth} summarised the results of both implementations accordingly.
-The results align with the GCPN case, where GraphAF+e significantly improves the top-3 scores on all three metrics for most GNNs than the original GraphAF.
-More specifically, with the help of edge feature extraction, GraphAF+e with GIN, GAT, GATv2, PNA and GSN can be improved by $43.5\%$, $60.0\%$, $20.0\%$, $230.4\%$ and $312.4\%$ on the top-1 score on the metric DRD2, compared with the original GraphAF with those GNNs.
+The results align with the GCPN case, where GraphAF+e improves the top-3 scores on all three metrics for most GNNs than the original GraphAF.
+With the help of edge feature extraction, GraphAF+e with GAT, GATv2, PNA and GSN can increase by 60.0\%, 20.0\%, 230.4\% and 312.4\% respectively on the top-1 score on the metric DRD2, compared with the original GraphAF with those GNNs.

-The results above indicate \emph{the importance of aggregating edge features for GNN-based generative models}.
+The results above indicate the importance of \emph{aggregating edge features for GNN-based generative models}.
 By harnessing the power to extract knowledge from edge information, the potential for generating more refined and accurate graphs is enhanced.
 We also notice that, when the GNNs used are either R-GCN or GearNet, we find GCPN and GraphAF perform well with and without considering edge information on generation metrics except DRD2, so we hypothesise the reason is that they absorb the number of edge relations as prior information in the model.

 In summary, we conclude the following results:

 \begin{enumerate}